Tylerathomas/Tyler-s_portfolio/Project 2/README.md

 The visualization efforts yielded valuable insights:

-- Adventure games dominate the gaming landscape in terms of quantity.
+- Adventure games dominate the gaming landscape in terms of quantities.
 - Notable high-rated games like "Outer Wilds" and "Sekiro: Shadows Die Twice" were identified.
 - Prominent companies such as Bay 12 Games and Kitfox Games were highlighted.
 - The average rating per year exhibited a downward trend in the past three years.